Košice

 Kosice State Theater

-Jakab’s Palace is the name of a large and almost castle-like residence, which the builder Peter Jakab built as his home.
-In 1945, the building became politically historic, being the residence of the country’s president, Edvard Beneš.
+Jakabov Palác or Jakab’s Palace is the name of a large and almost castle-like residence that the architect and builder Péter Jakab built as his home.
+The architect designed the house in an eclectic style with neo-Gothic elements, and the residence was completed in 1899.

 Hlavna ulica, Kosice

-This is Košice’s main street and a street where you can really experience the city’s architecture, historic buildings and daily life with the many people who go for walks here.
-This is also where the city’s cathedral is located as the center of the street.
+Hlavná ulica is the name of Košice’s main street.
+It is a street where you can really experience the city’s architecture, historic buildings and the daily life of the many people who walk here.
+This is also where the city’s cathedral is located as the center of the street, and where there are many other attractions, shops and restaurants.

 Other Attractions